• Skip to primary navigation

 6. Chia seeds

-7. Unsweetened plant based milk (I used almond, but use whatever you prefer)
+7. Unsweetened plant-based milk (I recommend homemade almond milk, but use whatever you prefer.)

 8. Unsweetened shredded coconut (optional topping)

-top view of ingredients in oat groats recipe: blueberries, oat groats, bananas, cinnamon, chia seeds, goji berries
+Ingredients for the recipe: blueberries, oat groats, bananas, cinnamon, chia seeds, goji berries.

 Rinse and drain oat groats in a fine mesh strainer.

-Put rinsed oat groats into a medium pot with water.
+To cook the oat groats, put rinsed and strained oats into a medium pot with water.
 Bring to a gentle boil.
-Then reduce heat to low and simmer with the lid on.
+Then reduce the heat to low and simmer with the lid on.
 Cook for 18 to 20 minutes.

-Carefully strain cooked oat groats in fine mesh colander, and return to the pot.
+Carefully strain cooked oat groats in a fine mesh colander, and return to the pot.

-Stir in ground cinnamon, and then goji berries.
+Stir in the ground cinnamon, and then goji berries.

 1. rinse and strain uncooked oat groats